atparkweb/fantasy_sumo/README.md

 In a terminal from the project root run: `./scripts/migrate`

 ### Connecting to DB container psql
+If you want to connect to the database through PSQL:
 1. Run `docker exec -it <DB container name> psql -U postgres`